sujalharkut/trekrunner/README.md

-# trekrunner
+Open index.html file to play

-Use Internet Explorer or host it on google Chrome
+Use Internet Explorer or host it on Google Chrome

+Please give comments